lkorinek/mlops-project/reports/README.md

 >
 > Answer:

 We used Conda, Docker, DVC, and Git to manage our project dependencies effectively.
 A Conda environment was created to ensure project dependencies remained isolated and did not interfere with other projects.
 Dependencies are explicitly listed in requirements.txt and pyproject.toml.
 Finally, version control was managed with Git.

-A new team member would be invited to join the github repository, clone it, and run the docker file via CLI docker “build -f Docker.dockerfile . -t trainer:latest”
+A new team member would be invited to join the github repository, clone it.
+Then the memeber would wither install invoke and use the pre-defined commands for making new environment and installing the requirements.
+Or they could look at the commands in tasks.py and run them on their own.
+If the code does not run on their machine they can at least run the docker files made for such a situation.

 ### Question 5